Why Is Gardening So Difficult?

 Poor quality soil can significantly hinder the success of gardening endeavors.
 It may lack essential nutrients required for plant growth, have a heavy clay composition that inhibits root development, or be compacted, leading to poor drainage and oxygen circulation.
 Improving and amending poor quality soil can be a time-consuming and challenging task, requiring the addition of organic matter, fertilizer, and other soil amendments.

-See also How Do You Describe A Good Gardener?
+See also What Tools Do I Need To Be A Gardener?

 Improper soil pH levels